MakeSchool-Tutorials/Keras-and-Cars/P05-Training-and-Validating-Your-Model/content.md

 slug: training-and-validating-your-model
 ---

-We're now at the point in which we can now **fit** our model to our data.
+We're now at the point in which we can **fit** our model to our data.
 This step will tell us how well the model we've created will generalize.
 It's also one of the final steps before we train and test our model!
 This gives us access to insights for tweaking our model for better performance.

 # Parameters